 Families can choose to receive their monthly benefit immediately or enter into a deferred agreement, which allows them to request their benefit any before the child 18.

-If you are not receiving funding or the wrong amount of funding, please call the Resource Family Helpline at (800) 697-4444 or email FCHL@dcfs.lacounty.gov and eligibility workers will be able to look up your case and payment status.
+If you have any questions regarding vouchers or are not receiving funding or the wrong amount of funding, please call the Resource Family Helpline at (800) 697-4444 or email FCHL@dcfs.lacounty.gov and eligibility workers will be able to look up your case and assist you.